-Brian holds a Doctor of Ministry (D.Min) from Nazarene Theological Seminary, Master of Divinity (M.Div) from Gordon-Conwell Theological Seminary, and Master of Theological Studies (MTS) from Houston Graduate School of Theology.
+Dr. Powell holds a Doctor of Ministry (D.Min) from Nazarene Theological Seminary, Master of Divinity (M.Div) from Gordon-Conwell Theological Seminary, and Master of Theological Studies (MTS) from Houston Graduate School of Theology.
 He completed his Bachelor of Arts (BA) at John Wesley College in High Point, N.C. where he graduated valedictorian of his class.

 Church is not something we do or a place we go, it is who we are.
 Effective ministry is driven by a clear vision that engages God’s mission in the world: Where there is no vision, the people perish (Proverbs 29:18).

 Experiencing the manifest presence of the Holy Spirit moves the heart of God’s people from complacency to action.
 When spiritual renewal is ongoing a group of people shifts from religious consumerism to engagement in mission.
 God has called me to cultivate and sustain a culture of renewal and mission.
 When Christ-followers are filled with the power and presence of Jesus they naturally become world-changers.

 Authentic revival can’t be contained by bricks and mortar; when the Holy Spirit moves among God’s people the effects are always felt in the community.
 If what’s happening in the local church isn’t affecting the neighborhood, it really doesn’t matter how great the weekend services are.
 Without the transforming power of the Holy Spirit and a renewed vision for the Kingdom of God status quo will continue to be the results of our labor in western society.

 I believe renewal and mission are inseparable.
 One fills our soul until it’s overflowing with God’s presence.
 The other puts flesh on the gospel, as we become the hands and feet of Jesus in the world.
 My philosophy of ministry can be summarized with those two words: renewal and mission.
 I am passionate about the pursuit of both.